 Write down hearing situations where you may need help.

 □ Change volume (optional)

-The push button allows you to adjust the volume.
+When you have two hearing aids, the push button allows you to adjust the volume in both ears.
 You will hear a click when you turn the volume up or down.